Nolan Gorman Player Props: Cardinals vs. Pirates

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Nolan Gorman?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Nolan Gorman At The Plate

-- Gorman has 47 hits, which is tops among St. Louis hitters this season, while batting .272 with 23 extra-base hits.
+- Gorman leads St. Louis in total hits (49) this season while batting .275 with 23 extra-base hits.

-- Among qualified batters in MLB play, his batting average ranks 56th, his on-base percentage ranks 37th, and he is sixth in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 50th in batting average, 36th in on-base percentage, and sixth in slugging.

-- Gorman has picked up a hit in 68.6% of his 51 games this year, with at least two hits in 17.6% of those games.
+- Gorman has picked up a hit in 69.2% of his 52 games this year, with at least two hits in 19.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.